ananas122/holbertonschool-web_react/react_props/README.md

 How to define types for components
 How to use Fragments
 When to use a key to improve a loop’s performance
+## Requirements

+### General

+- Allowed editors: vi, vim, emacs, Visual Studio Code
+- All your files should end with a new line
+- All your